 This photo got me to thinking about Italian cinema.
 Here is a list of must-see Italians movies.
 Ok…some of them are “must-see” (like what your film professor would tell you to see) and some are just movies that I like.

-Anyway, this is probably my favorite movie on the list.
-This touching story is about an Italian filmmaker and shows his life as a child and a young man in Sicily.
+Anyway, this is probably my favorite film on the list.
+This touching story is about an Italian director and shows his life as a child and a young man in Sicily.
 It focuses on his father figure relationship with the projectionist at the local cinema.

 4. Johnny Stecchino (1991) Roberto Benigni.
 Ok, so the first time I saw this film, I was in a movie theater in Houston, Texas completely alone.
 Laughing and laughing and laughing all alone.
 It is a fantastic movie with a mistaken identify premise.
 It reminds me a lot of the old Bob Hope movies.
 Goofy fun.
 It stars Benigni’s real-life wife as most of his movies do.
 You might know Roberto Benigni from Life is Beautiful.
 He is a wonderful comic and nearly every movie he has ever made is hilarious.
 In Italy he is also famous for his thought-provoking interpretations of Dante’s, “Divine Comedy” and “The Ten Commandments.”